Abdulraof Macacua: Bangsamoro Transition Authority minister (2019–2023)

 Macacua became part of the regional government of Bangsamoro which superseded the Autonomous Region in Muslim Mindanao (ARMM).
 He was appointed as part of the Bangsamoro Transition Authority and became a member of the interim Bangsamoro Parliament.
 As part of the Bangsamoro Cabinet he was tasked to head the Ministry of Environment, Natural Resources and Energy (MENRE) and serve as concurrent Senior Minister.
 As environment minister, he overlooked the implementation of the Kayod sa Bangsamoro program, which encouraged backyard farming in the region.
 In February 2022, all ministers and their deputies were ordered by Chief Minister Murad Ebrahim to submit their courtesy resignations to make way for a cabinet reshuffle.
 On March 14, former MENRE deputy minister Akmad Brahim took his oath of office as the new environment minister.
 Macacua remained as Senior Minister.

 Governor of Maguindanao del Norte (2023–2025)

+Macacua being sworn in as Governor of Maguindanao del Norte by President Bongbong Marcos.

 On April 5, 2023, President Bongbong Marcos appointed Macacua as the Officer in Charge (OIC) governor of the newly created Maguindanao del Norte province.
 The Bangsamoro government initially endorsed Ibrahim Ibay, mayor of Parang, to be appointed to his role but the national government selected him in the end.
 He was assured by Marcos and Chief Minister Murad Ebrahim that his appointment is legal.
 But his appointment remains challenged.

 On April 28, 2023, Macacua, along with the other appointed OIC officials of Maguindanao del Norte and Maguindanao del Sur, took their oaths of office before President Marcos at Malacañang Palace.